voidexp/ShootEmUp/README.md

 =============
 A shooter game for Nintendo Entertainment System.

+# Python virtualenv
+The build scripts are written in Python and depend on few packages.
+Create and setup a virtual environment for the project:

+    python -m venv .venv
+    .venv/bin/activate          # Unix-es
+    .venv/Scripts/activate.bat  # Windows CMD
+    .venv/Scripts/activate.ps1  # Windows PowerShell

+    pip install -r requirements.txt

 # Building the ROM
-Ensure you have a Python 3.6+ interpreter installed and the CC65 toolchain in your PATH, then just run:
+Ensure to have the virtualenv activated and that the CC65 toolchain is in your PATH, then just run:

     python build.py